heber-silva/CKA-Obsidian-Vault/Security/Multi-tenancy.md

 Kubernetes offers several types of volumes that can be used as persistent storage for workloads.
 For security and data-isolation, [dynamic volume provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is recommended and volume types that use node resources should be avoided.

-[[StorageClass]]es allow you to describe custom "classes" of storage offered by your cluster, based on quality-of-service levels, backup policies, or custom policies determined by the cluster administrators.
+[StorageClass](StorageClass.md)es allow you to describe custom "classes" of storage offered by your cluster, based on quality-of-service levels, backup policies, or custom policies determined by the cluster administrators.

-Pods can request storage using a [[PersistentVolumeClaim]].
+Pods can request storage using a [PersistentVolumeClaim](PersistentVolumeClaim.md).
 A PersistentVolumeClaim is a namespaced resource, which enables isolating portions of the storage system and dedicating it to tenants within the shared Kubernetes cluster.
 However, it is important to note that a PersistentVolume is a cluster-wide resource and has a lifecycle independent of workloads and namespaces.

 For example, you can configure a separate StorageClass for each tenant and use this to strengthen isolation.
 If a StorageClass is shared, you should set a [reclaim policy of `Delete`](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy) to ensure that a PersistentVolume cannot be reused across different namespaces.